 - sending messages or images that are sexual in nature via text message or on social media

-Sexual harassment can be committed by just about anyone, including employers and work colleagues, students over the age of 16, room mates, and in some instances, staff or customers involved in the provision of goods and services.
+For example, employers, work colleagues, students over the age of 16, room mates, and in some instances, staff or customers involved in the provision of goods and services.

 There is both federal and state legislation that protects all Australians from sexual harassment.

 The law differs in each state, but in general, it is unlawful for a person to sexually harass another person in the areas of employment, education, accommodation, and in the provision of goods and services.

 Australian courts take sexual harassment extremely seriously.

 Recent decisions have seen victims awarded hundreds of thousands of dollars in damages and perpetrators slapped with substantial penalties.

 Sexual harassment can have a devastating effect on victims, and can lead to a range of physical and mental health issues.

 If you are being sexually harassed, you might: